 south of One Keg.

-The Farm Sha of Anger just brings forth in the huge Sha void zones that you find in the previously mentioned zones, as represented by the screen capture beneath (in which the Sha is going to produce).
+The Farm Sha of Anger just brings forth in the huge Sha of Anger for the Moment that you find in the previously mentioned zones, as represented by the screen capture beneath (in which the Sha is going to produce).

 The Sha of Anger has a low respawn clock of around 15 minutes.